 All over the world on 28th April each year organisations hold events to mark International Worker's Memorial Day.
 The purpose of IWMD is two-fold.
 Firstly it is about not forgetting those who have died, been injured, or made ill by their work.
 Secondly it is about ensuring that this tragic loss and suffering are used to reinvigorate the campaign for healthier and safer work.

 The campaign slogan is "Remember the dead, fight for the living."

-In this time of austerity, it is ever more important to protect our Health and Safety legislation, which is constantly under attack.
-The Aberdeen ceremony will take place on Tuesday 28th April at Persley Walled Garden, Bridge of Don, Aberdeen, meet at 12.30pm for the ceremony at 1pm.
+The Aberdeen ceremony will take place on Thursday 28th April at Persley Walled Garden, Bridge of Don, Aberdeen, meet at 12.30pm for the ceremony at 1pm.
 The ceremony will take approximately 30 minutes.

 Everyone is welcome and invited to attend.
 Download the IWMD 2016 Poster.